Skip to main content

 Metabolic Consequences of a System under Duress

 One of the primary roles of cortisol is to regulate blood sugar.
 During a stress response, it raises blood glucose to provide immediate energy to the muscles and brain.
-When stress is chronic, remains persistently high.
+When stress is chronic, blood sugar remains persistently high.
 To manage this, the pancreas releases insulin, the hormone responsible for escorting glucose into cells for energy.

 Over time, cells can become resistant to insulin’s signal, a condition known as insulin resistance.
 This is a precursor to metabolic syndrome, a cluster of conditions including high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.